jpcx/ts-ev/README.md

   - Set by default to the corresponding `BaseEvents` or `DerivedEvents` value.
   - Note: **Must be manually specified when using filters**.
     - This ensures consistency between the filter type assertion and the listener parameters type.
+    - May be manually specified by listener rather than as a tparam.

 ## Usage